 - Should employees be given an auto allowance?

-Most pastors think that since they get a housing allowance, they should be entitled to an auto allowance as well.
-The advice in this chapter of the book will not only help your church comply with the law, but will more than likely save your ministers and employees tax dollars.
+Most pastors think that since they get a housing allowance, they should be entitled to an auto allowance.
+The advice in this chapter of the book will not only help your church comply with the law but will more than likely save your minister’s and employees’ tax dollars.

 Church Employee Benefits

-Churches can offer a wide variety of tax preferred benefits to their employees if they know how to approach them.
-Health insurance coverage and retirement plan contributions are two benefits that can save church employees significant tax dollars with very little burden to the church.
+Churches can offer their employees a wide variety of tax-preferred benefits if they know how to approach them.
+Health insurance coverage and retirement plan contributions are two benefits that can save church employees significant tax dollars with minimal burden to the church.

-Did you know that most employee benefits must be offered to all employees if they are offered to one employee?
+Did you know that most employee benefits must be offered to all employees if offered to one employee?
 That catches many churches by surprise.

 The chapter in the book discusses the types of benefits you can offer and the related compliance issues.
-It identifies the benefits that you can offer on a discriminatory basis as well as those which must be offered to all employees.
+It identifies the benefits you can provide on a discriminatory basis and those that must be provided to all employees.